 The purpose of this regulation is to describe the practices and procedures of the Board and to set forth the rules promulgated to enforce R.I.
 Gen. Laws Chapter 5-51 for the regulation of the practice of landscape architecture within the state.

-C. "Board" means the Rhode Island State Board of Examiners of Landscape Architects (hereinafter the “Board”), established pursuant to R.I.
+C."Board" means the Rhode Island State Board of Examiners of Landscape Architects, established pursuant to R.I.
 Gen. Laws Chapter 5-51 to regulate the practice of landscape architecture in the State of Rhode Island.

-K. “Director” means the Director of the Rhode Island Department of Business Regulation or his or her designee.
+K.“Director” means the Director of the Rhode Island Department of Business Regulation or their designee.